0atman/noboilerplate/scripts/Stop Writing Rust.md

 notes:

-When you program in rust, more than any other language, you can be sure that what you have built works, all the bullshit that we're conditioned to accept from other popular languages mostly just doesn't happen
+When you program in rust, more than any other popular language, you can be sure that what you have built works, all the bullshit that we're conditioned to accept from other popular languages mostly just doesn't happen

 ---